 14.12 An employee who is on a leave of absence without pay, excluding Family Care and Medical Leave, shall not return to active pay status prior to the expiration of such a leave without written approval of the appropriate administrator.

-14.13 Any leave granted by the University under this Article assures to the employee a right to return to his/her former position or a position within his/her classification upon expiration of the leave, provided the employee returns prior to the employee’s end of appointment date.
+14.13 Any leave granted by the University under this Article assures to the employee a right to return to their former position or a position within their classification upon expiration of the leave, provided the employee returns prior to the employee’s end of appointment date.